NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Expanded Luck.md

 **Prerequisites** Cat's Luck
 * * *
 You are luckier even than most catfolk.
-You can trigger [[Feats/Cat's Luck|Cat's Luck]] when you fail or critically fail a Fortitude or Will saving throw in addition to Reflex saving throws.
+You can trigger [[Cat's Luck|Cat's Luck]] when you fail or critically fail a Fortitude or Will saving throw in addition to Reflex saving throws.

 You still can use Cat's Luck only once per day.